-The responsibilities of the Risk Manager include inter alia the establishment, implementation and maintenance of adequate risk management policies and procedures which identify the risks relating to the Company's activities and processes.
-More specifically:
+The responsibilities of the Risk Manager is to establish, implement and maintain adequate risk management policies and procedures which identify the risks relating to the Company's activities and processes.

-- Development of administrative and accounting procedures, internal control mechanisms, effective procedures for risk assessment, and effective control and safeguard arrangements for information processing systems; - Development of risk management policy for clients for the following risks: Market risk, Operational Risk, Foreign exchange risk, Liquidity risk and Credit risk;

-- Provision of an analysis to the Board and Senior Management, regarding the potential hazards associated with the recommended framework on which investment decisions are based, in association of other Company's functions; - Credit assessment (including quality and financial analysis) of clients when opening a new client account and classification of clients according to the Company's risk criteria and limits; - Monitoring of credit risk undertaken by the Company for each client and as a whole; - AML risk management in cooperation with AMLCO; - Building a risk oriented culture within the organization and providing the relevant training; - Maintenance of appropriate internal control systems designed to manage key risk areas; - Monitor the adequacy and effectiveness of its risk management policies and procedures; - Monitor the level of compliance by the Company and its employees with the arrangements, processes and mechanisms adopted; - Monitor the adequacy and effectiveness of measures taken to address any deficiencies in the risk management arrangements and procedures; - Reporting to Senior Management, at least annually, on risk management issues indicating in particular whether appropriate remedial measures have been taken in the event of any deficiencies identified.
+- Development of administrative and accounting procedures, internal control mechanisms, effective procedures for risk assessment, and effective control and safeguard arrangements for information processing systems; - Development of risk management policy for clients for the following risks: Market risk, Operational Risk, Foreign exchange risk, Liquidity risk and Credit risk; - Analyse for the Board and Senior Management the potential hazards associated with the recommended framework on which investment decisions are based, with association of other Company's functions; - Credit assessment (including quality and financial analysis) of clients when opening a new client account and classification of clients according to the Company's risk criteria and limits; - Monitoring of credit risk undertaken by the Company for each client and as a whole; - AML risk management in cooperation with AMLO; - Building a risk aware culture within the organization and providing the relevant training; - Maintenance of appropriate internal control systems designed to manage key risk areas; - Monitor the adequacy and effectiveness of its risk management policies and procedures; - Monitor the level of compliance by the Company and its employees with the arrangements, processes and mechanisms adopted; - Monitor the adequacy and effectiveness of measures taken to address any deficiencies in the risk management arrangements and procedures; - Reporting to Senior Management, at least annually, on risk management issues indicating in particular whether appropriate remedial measures have been taken in the event of any deficiencies identified.